rootsongjc/kubernetes-handbook/content/posts/cloud-native-and-me-the-past-current-and-future.md

 categories: ["cloud native"]
 ---

 Today I am honored to announce that I have become a [CNCF Ambassador](https://www.cncf.io/people/ambassadors/).
+Here is my story with Cloud Native.

 ## Origin